Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Alternatively, you can find a driver at each destination if you’d prefer to make use of other means of transport.

-There are a few Facebook groups for travelers who are looking to share vans so check those out.
+There are a few Facebook groups for travelers who are looking to share vans, so check those out.
 One of them is “Sri Lanka Taxi Share”.
-Book a private transfer here.
+Or you can book a private transfer here.

 Scooters

-I rented one in Arugam Bay, Ella, Hiritekiya, and Trincomalee and went exploring the nearby beaches and villages, but limit your scooter rides to these short distances.
+I rented one in Arugam Bay, Ella, Hiriketiya, and Trincomalee and went exploring the nearby beaches and villages.
+Limit your scooter rides to these short distances.

 You’ll need your passport and driver’s license to rent a scooter in Sri Lanka.